Aydinhamedi/Pneumonia-Detection-Ai/README.md

 [![Python Test [Beta-b]](https://github.com/Aydinhamedi/Pneumonia-Detection-Ai/actions/workflows/python-app_Beta-b.yml/badge.svg?branch=Beta-b)](https://github.com/Aydinhamedi/Pneumonia-Detection-Ai/actions/workflows/python-app_Beta-b.yml)\
 [![Python Test [Alpha-b]](https://github.com/Aydinhamedi/Pneumonia-Detection-Ai/actions/workflows/python-app_Alpha-b.yml/badge.svg?branch=Alpha-b)](https://github.com/Aydinhamedi/Pneumonia-Detection-Ai/actions/workflows/python-app_Alpha-b.yml)

-### This project uses a deep learning model built with the TensorFlow framework to detect pneumonia in X-ray images.
+### This project uses a deep learning model built with the TensorFlow Library to detect pneumonia in X-ray images.
 The model architecture is based on the EfficientNetB7 model, which has achieved an accuracy of approximately 97.12% (97.11538%) on our test data.
 This high accuracy rate is one of the strengths of our AI model.
 > [!IMPORTANT]
 > The code that have achived the highest acc is `backup/V6/Model_T&T.ipynb`.\
 > And the code with the light model is `backup/V7/Model_T&T.ipynb`.